Statue of James Cook, Hyde Park: Previous exploration of Australia

 Critics have pointed out that although the inscription states that Cook "discovered this territory" in 1770, in fact, Cook's party landed at Botany Bay, several miles to the southwest, and never managed to find Sydney Harbour.
 Although Cook was the first to "claim the land on behalf of Great Britain", he was not the first modern navigator to "discover" Australia.
 Visits to Australia were recorded as early as 1606, and Portuguese cannons dating back to 1525 have been found on Carronade Island on the northwest coast.

 Role of public subscription

 In The Captain Cook Myth, author Jillian Robertson argues that the inscription stating that the statue had been "erected by public subscription assisted by a grant from the New South Wales Government" is also misleading.
 According to Robertson, only one quarter of funding for the statue came from public donations; the rest was covered by the government.

 Architecture

-Cook is depicted with a telescope in his left hand and his right hand extended skyward.
+Thomas Woolner depicted Cook with a telescope in his left hand and his right hand extended skyward.
 The statue is larger than Cook was himself.
 In 1931, The Sydney Morning Herald noted that his telescope is "at rest":Having looked through the telescope, he is satisfied that the great Southland is at last found – he is in the act of proclaiming his great discovery.The granite base is a single block weighing between fifteen and eighteen tons.